telefonicaid/fiware-enablers/package-generator/README.md

 ## Running
 ### Generating Murano packages
-The script package-generator.py script is used for generating Murano Packages from product uploaded in PaaS Manager and SDC.
+The package-generator.py script is used for generating Murano Packages from product uploaded in PaaS Manager and SDC.
 In addition, once the packages have been generated, a new Pull Request is done to the fiware-enabler github repository with the new changes

  The following lines are shown by using the -h option